Paras-245/notes/bitten tech course/Module 2 (Basics & Enviornment Setup)/17_Risk Management and Methodology.md

 - Identification,analysis,evaluation of cyber risks, by risk management
 - potential risks or events before they occur
 ## Methodology :
-1. Establish context : to check on current stances and plan to evaluate the risks
+1. Establish context : to check on current stances and plan to evaluate the risk and structure analysis should be defined
+2. Risk identification: check how the risk can impact your company
+3.